-The Joan Woodman Orton McCollum Birth Center at Richland Hospital
+Welcome to the Joan Woodman Orton McCollum Birth Center

 At Richland Hospital, we understand that you want to deliver at a hospital that demonstrates an on-going commitment to standards of medical excellence and has a proven track record of friendly, helpful and welcoming staff.
 At Richland Hospital, we demonstrate our commitment to medical excellence and patient care, comfort and satisfaction each and every day.